Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 ```
 zcat athal.fa.gz | head -n 100
 ```
 3. Build the `salmon` index.
 You can find the docs with detailed instructions ([here](https://salmon.readthedocs.io/en/latest/index.html)). **Note**: The index should take ~ 4-5 minutes to build and you do NOT need `decoys.txt`, so leave that part out.
+Adding extra arguments may also cause your machine to run out of memory -- use only the arguments in the tutorial (minus the `decoys.txt` part).

 ### Part 2: Quantify RNA-Seq data